cjvanlissa/MSRC_LPA/manuscript/manuscript.md

 latent class indicators were coded as categorical.
 Class membership for categorical variables is determined by the proportion of responses in each category.
-We used tidyLPA to determine the optimum number of classes (see Table <a href="#tab:tabres"><strong>??</strong></a>).
+We used tidyLPA to determine the optimum number of classes (see Table <a href="#tab:tabres">1</a>).
 According to the BIC, the model fit improved dramatically from a one-class solution to a two-class solution, and continued improving until a five-class solution.
 According to the bootstrapped likelihood ratio test, model fit improved significantly with an increasing number of classes.
-However, all solutions with more than two classes had minimum posterior classification probabilities below the recommended threshold of .90, and the smallest class contained approximately 10% of all cases, which is often considered to be the minimum for interpretable solutions.
+However, all solutions with more than two classes had low posterior classification probabilities (\<= .77), and the smallest class contained only approximately 10% of all cases.
 We thus selected a two-class solution for our final analysis.
 Note that the entropy for all models is low, which indicates that classes are not clearly separable.

 | Classes |      AIC |      BIC | Entropy | prob\_min | prob\_max | n\_min | n\_max | BLRT\_p |
 | ------: | -------: | -------: | ------: | --------: | --------: | -----: | -----: | ------: |